185

 26

 Joseph-Adélard Godbout was a Canadian agronomist and politician.
-He served as the 15th premier of Quebec briefly in 1936, and again from 1939 to 1944.
-He served as leader of the Parti Libéral du...
+He served as the 15th premier of Quebec briefly in 1936, and again from 1939 to 1944, in addition to serving as the leader of the...

 24